Aayush65/LinkedListModule/README.md

 	Space Complexity : O(1)

 7. **delete(head, index)**
-	This function deletes the node at the given index and returns the resulting head node Time Complexity : O(n)
+	This function deletes the node at the given index and returns the resulting head node.
+	Time Complexity : O(n)
 	Space Complexity : O(1)